emilwallgren/moviezone/README.md

 When you are done with all of the above.
 You can start using MovieZone and publish some of the best movies out there, together with a well functioning blog.

 NOTE: The current version of MovieZone contains Swedish language.
-MovieZone is built upon ANAX which is created by Micael Roos at Blekinge Tekniska Högskola.
+MovieZone is built upon ANAX which is created by Mikael Roos at Blekinge Tekniska Högskola.

 ENJOY :-)